 Additionally, we publish a list of all courses offered at the East Asian Studies Seminar on our webpage before the start of the semester.
-Link to the PDF for the winter semester 2023/24: https://www.sinologie-goettingen.de/wp-content/uploads/2023/09/Kopie-von-Veranstaltungsuebersicht-OAW-WiSe-23_24_final2.pdf

 Registration for courses: Stud.IP

 Stud.IP is the e-learning platform at our university.
 On this platform the courses are organized and supervised.
 You can find all the courses of the course program on Stud.IP.
 Here you can download readings and other teaching material, communicate with other students and, most importantly, with the lecturer who will organize the course on this platform.
 Thus, you have to register for this course on Stud.IP.
 This registration is obligatory!
 Stud.IP makes many things easier.
 You can